nergalyang/fpl-documentation/freelog-presentable-policy-documentation.md

         Regular Expression :[<>_a-zA-Z]+;

-    + USER GROUP

-        USER GROUP is a group of users.

-        Regular Expression : group_user_['a-zA-z0-9']{4}

-    + USER NODE

-        USER NODE is a group of nodes.

-        Regular Expression : group_node_['a-zA-z0-9']{4}

 # Reserved words
-  * for: followed by user group, node group, domain name, or system gruop
+  * for: followed by individual user, user group, or system gruop

-  * initial: a initial state of a smart contract, every contract starts with state **initial **
+  * initial: a initial state of a smart contract, every contract should start with state **initial **

   * proceed to: followed by a state name